 Your participation in Editor Therapy is critical.
-The chat and the podcast cannot work without you, but I will continue hosting it as long as you show up.
+The chat cannot work without you, but I will continue hosting it as long as you show up.

-Do these 4 things to make the chat and podcast a success:
+Do these 3 things to make the chat a success:

 - Participate in the #EditorTherapy chat and encourage others to do so as well.